Coherence and Cohesion - Important Tips to Ace IELTS Writing Test

-One of the keys to succeed in IELTS Exam is knowing how the test is scored and utilizing that knowledge to increase your Band Score.
+One of the key factors for getting success in the IELTS Exam is to know about the test scoring pattern - furthermore, utilizing that knowledge to increase your band score.
 Understanding the scoring pattern of the test enables you to recognize what the examiners exactly want.
-You can then focus on doing those things and fetch a good score on your IELTS Writing Test.
+You can focus on doing those things and fetch a good score on your IELTS Writing Test.

-In this post, we will talk about one of the most important out of the four criteria on which the IELTS Writing Test Task 2 is scored.
-That is, Coherence & Cohesion.
+Get to know one of the most important criteria on which the IELTS Writing Task 2 is scored.
+That is Coherence & Cohesion.

-Coherence & Cohesion holds the highest weightage in IELTS Writing – Academic and General Tests.
-But, aspirants overlook this criterion most of the times and this is exactly why they score a Low Band.
+Coherence & Cohesion holds 25% weightage of the total score in IELTS Writing -Academic and General Training Tests.
+But, aspirants overlook this criterion most of the time, and this is precisely why they score a low band.

 What is Coherence?

 Coherence refers to the flow of your writing.
 It relates to how well you have organized and structured your essay and how well you have logically sequenced your ideas.

-When you write an essay, your main motive is to express your ideas precisely whereas the motto of the examiner is how easily he can understand your ideas while reading it.
-This is why, Coherence is essential for your Essay Writing task.
+When you write an essay, your primary motive is to express your ideas precisely so that the examiner can easily understand your ideas while reading them.
+Thus, coherence is essential for your Essay Writing task.

-Quick Tips to Follow that marks your Coherence Skill in your Essay
+Quick Tips to Follow that shows your Coherence Skill in Your Essay

 Let's say you are given the following topic to write your essay: